-We value the safety of your personal information and are therefore offering credit monitoring and identity theft protection services through IDX.
-IDX's services include: 12 months of credit monitoring and fully managed id theft recovery services.
-With this protection, IDX will help you resolve issues if your identity is compromised.
+We value the safety of your personal information and are offering free credit monitoring and identity theft protection services through IDX, a company that provides protection against identity theft.
+IDX's services include: <<12/24>> months of credit monitoring and help with identity theft recovery services.
+With this protection, IDX will help you resolve issues if you experience identity theft related to this incident.